 Going to a gig is a good example.

 You can either go and enjoy the gig on it’s own merits, or you can (as most of us do) mediate that experience through the screen of a smartphone.
 Because we are all so used to mediating everything through our smartphones, consciously deciding not to, and just enjoying the moment, can actually be a profoundly moving experience.

 Curl up with, and get completely lost in, a good book.

-And finally, there is the letter.
-Yes, we can now email a friend in NYC in 5 minutes, or WhatsApp twenty people in ten seconds, or broadcast to all of our friends in five, but nothing beats the slow, thoughtful putting pen to paper, to one close friend, followed by a quiet amble to the postbox.
+And finally, there is the hand-written letter.
+Yes, we can now email a friend in NYC in 2 minutes, or WhatsApp twenty people in ten seconds, or broadcast to all of our friends in five, but nothing beats the slow, thoughtful writing of a letter, to one close friend, followed by a quiet amble to the postbox.